iasad95/iasad95/README.md

 I do not use AI just for the sake of it.
 Most of my work around AI sits in the middle layer.

-* LLM backed workflows inside real features
+* LLM-backed workflows inside real features
-* AI assisted document editing and content help
+* AI-assisted document editing and content help
 * Chat interfaces that actually solve something
-* Automations that remove repetitive work
+* Automation that removes repetitive work
+* Retrieval systems that stay grounded and explainable

-The goal is simple.
-Make things faster, cleaner and less manual without turning the product into a gimmick.
+The goal is simple: make things faster, cleaner, and less manual without turning the product into a gimmick.

 ## Portfolio